 Working with thermostats for air conditioning in Van Nuys, CA is part of what we do.
 We can repair or replace your thermostat or handle any other repair your AC may need to get back to work keeping your family cool.

 Fix that thermostat—or any other part of your AC—with the help of Kilowatt Heating, Air Conditioning and Electrical.
-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!